MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -Identity
-Specifies the name or URL of the Web application.
+Specifies the name or URL of the web application.

-The type must be a valid name, in the form WebApplication-1212, or URL, in the form http://server_name.
+The type must be a valid name, in the form WebApplication-1212, or URL, in the form https://example.contoso.com.

 ```yaml
 Type: SPWebApplicationPipeBind